Edwards-R/understanding_docs/understandings/examples.md

 ## Normal use
 Examples of the Understandings System during normal use.

-> We didn't have one so we used a key as basis
->
-> Ellen is attempting to find out the person from FERA, but don't hold my breath
 ### Adding a new interpretation
 In 2016, *Vespula velutina* was first sighted in the United Kingdom.
 Whilst the public regularly confuses this species with multiple other taxa, it does not take much ability to identify.
 This first confirmed record in 2016 was from the area of Tetbury - a highly suspicious location for any of the usual colonisation routes that such organisms take. *Vespula velutina* is, however, well known for synanthropic dispersal.
 Many specimens have since turned up in fresh vegetables from countries such as France.